Skip to main content

 kafka-logger

-The kafka-logger plugin pushes access logs as JSON objects to Apache Kafka clusters in batches and supports the customization of log formats.
+The kafka-logger plugin pushes request and response logs as JSON objects to Apache Kafka clusters in batches and supports the customization of log formats.

 Examples